lyrarosier/PFSolver/README.md

 # PFSolver - Puzzle Game

-this is a small little thing i made to solve the frog puzzle since it was making me mad. every frog in the grid needs to be in a horizontal/vertical group of 3+ matching.
+this is a small little thing i made to solve the frog puzzle since it was making me mad.

 ---